AT-Publishing/website/_posts/2017-10-12-iota-snapshots.md

 6. If the attaching takes longer than 10 minutes you should change to another node.

 You can try attaching to tangle for as long as you want, eventually your balance will show up.
 If you skipped the previous part: Your IOTA coins are most likely not lost, the zero balance is just a result of the regular snapshots.

+If you have lost your balance and reattaching doesn't work, it might be a more serious issue.
+Check the receiving address your wallet generated in an IOTA explorer (thetangle.org or iotasear.ch) to see if there are any outgoing transactions.
+If there are some, it means the address was used for sending before and is not a safe receiving address. **Always check your address like this before you send in some new money to an address.** Apparently after snapshots the IOTA wallet sometimes generates addresses that had been used before, if there are outgoing transactions it will drain your IOTA.
+[Here's a thread on r/IOTA about the issue.](https://www.reddit.com/r/Iota/comments/7njjyy/here_is_what_i_learnt_after_losing_53_gi_to_a_hack/?utm_content=title&utm_medium=user&utm_source=reddit)